chainsapm/chainsapm/README.md

 The instructions below will run the default Debuging behavior with the HelloWorldTestHarness.exe.
 This is a simple .NET 2.0 console application used to generate data.
 It has no real meaning or usefulness outside of that.

 1. Build application
+2. Register the DLL version you need, x64 Debug example:
+  1. Open a command prompt
+  2. Navigate to the build directory <projecthome>\.output\Debug\x64
+  3. Run regsvr32 clrprofiler.dll
 2. Set the following environment variables
   - COR_ENABLE_PROFILING=**0x0**
   - COR_PROFILER=**{41DB4CB9-F3A1-44B2-87DC-52BF4E8E8EB2}**
 3. Create the *C:\logfiles\* directory
+  - The application **WILL FAIL** if you do not.
 4. Press F5 or Select Build -> Debug
+  - The solution is set to run the HelloWorldTestHarness.exe when using Debug
+  - The solution is set to run the Websites and Webservices when using DebugMVC

+**NOTE** You can have both the 32bit and 64bit versions of the DLL registered at the same time.
+If you're not seeing expected results make sure you are rebuilding the proper bitness version.

 ##Visual Studio 2013